Plan your visit

 A fascinating stop on the Labrador Coastal Drive, Red Bay is located on the north shore of the Strait of Belle Isle.
 The UNESCO World Heritage Site reaches from the reddish coloured bluffs around the harbour to its islands and shoreline.
 Enjoy the small-town charm of the fishing village as you tour historic remains and walking trails.

-The Labrador Straits is accessible by road for about eight months of the year.
+The Labrador Straits is accessible by road year-round by road.
 From anywhere in continental North America, drive to North Sydney, Nova Scotia, from there Marine Atlantic's ferry service will take you to Port aux Basques, Newfoundland.

 Upon arrival in Newfoundland, drive north on the Trans-Canada Highway and follow the Viking Trail (route 430) to St. Barbe.
 Your trip along the Viking Trail leads through beautiful Gros Morne National Park, a geologist's dream, and Port au Choix National Historic Site, a site reflecting the history of ancient native peoples.
 At the northern end of the Viking Trail you'll find the L'Anse aux Meadows National Historic Site, occupied around A.D.
 1000 by the Vikings.